ldupisani/tracer/Readme.md

 It's ok to also keep track of background tasks that pop up during this time, since interfering processes my also lead to failures in the pipeline.
 Think for example about a scheduled task that runs in the background, consumes all resources and causes your pipeline to fail.

 I created this new simplified single monitor, that will raise lifecycle events.
 But will also raise memory events whenever there is allocation or dealocation of memory in a process, and will also report back on current resource usage in the correct order.

+When the monitor is terminated it writes the metrics to a parquet file for further analysis.